 We see this happen when it comes to clients who receive shares of 401(k)s or other plans like these.
-If you receive a percentage of the money in the fund it could be some months before you receive payment of your sum even if everything was done correctly by your attorney.
-To make up for this delay, you may want to ask for a share of any earnings on the money or interest to be paid that your spouse receives on the portion of funds that was awarded to you in the divorce.
-This can be done while your portion is still within the plan itself.
+If you receive a percentage of the money in the fund, it could be some months before you receive payment of your sum even if everything was done correctly by your attorney.
+To make up for this delay, you may want to ask for a share of any earnings on the money or interest to be paid that your spouse receives on the portion of funds that were awarded to you in the divorce.
+This can be done while your part is still within the plan itself.

 What to do if your spouse has taken out a loan from their retirement account?

 401(k)s typically allow people to take out loans from their retirement plans by either deducting the loan from either your portion of the account or theirs.
 If you have been awarded a part of that 401(k), you will need to consider why your spouse took out the loan.